strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 ![](attachments/Clipboard_2020-06-12-12-55-11.png)

-Now, lets look at the malware from the other side through the Windows commandline slides!
+Now, let's look at the malware from the other side through the Windows commandline slides!

-Please, remember, your IP addresses will be different!!!
+Please, remember, your IP address will be different!!!

-Now, lets open another Command Prompt from our Terminal:
+Now, let's open another Command Prompt from our Terminal:

 ![](attachments/Clipboard_2020-12-09-13-24-45.png)